brown-mida/elvo/docs/CLOUD_SETUP.md

 pip install -r requirements.txt # Install packages pip install tensorflow-gpu==1.8.0 # Install tensorflow for the gpu
 ```

+Log out and follow the instructions below to run Jupyter.

 ### Every time:
 On your own computer: